-- 1. "Excused Absence or Valid Excuse" means: - a. an absence resulting from: - i. illness; - ii. death of family member; - iii. an approved school activity; or - iv. any other reason established by the district as valid. - 1.
-In determining whether to pre-approve an extended absence of a student as a valid excuse, the district shall approve the absence if the district determines that the absence will not adversely impact the student's education. - 2.
-In determining whether to excuse an absence for attendance at a family event or to visit a health care provider, the school shall reasonably accommodate a written parent request to excuse the absence without requiring a note from the health care provider.
-(See Policy GCE regarding "reasonable accommodation".) - b. an absence permitted by a student's: - i. individualized education program, developed pursuant to the Individuals with Disabilities Education Improvement Act; or - ii. accommodation plan, developed pursuant to Section 504 of the Rehabilitation Act.
+- 1. "Excused Absence or Valid Excuse" means: - a. an absence resulting from: - i. illness; - ii. death of family member; - iii. an approved school activity; or - iv. any other reason established by the district as valid. - In determining whether to pre-approve an extended absence of a student as a valid excuse, the district shall approve the absence if the district determines that the absence will not adversely impact the student's education. - b. an absence permitted by a student's: - i. individualized education program, developed pursuant to the Individuals with Disabilities Education Improvement Act; or - ii. accommodation plan, developed pursuant to Section 504 of the Rehabilitation Act.

-Utah Code § 53A-11-101(9)(2007) Utah Code § 53A-15-1503(5)(a) (2014)
+Utah Code Ann. § 53A-11-101(9)(2012)